stephen-fox/cyberdaemon/README.md

 (I am looking at you, Windows).
 However, I thought it was worth separating the "how do I daemonize my app" code from the "how do I control my daemon" code for cleanliness, and to highlight implementation intent.
-As shown in the example(s), there is not reason why you cannot use both packages together.
+As shown in the example(s), there is no reason why you cannot use both packages together.
 Another reason I prefer this design is that it should stop me from making the daemonization code depend on the control code (via go's circular dependency compile check).